tiiedye/Touring-with-Tables/README.md

 # Touring with Tables
 A simple app that displays a table with counties, cities, city population, and average travel cost to that city from Miami.
 Practicing working with making custom tables using C++ and CLI to display the table.
+Makes use of the Standard Library setw, setfill, setprecision, left, and right methods.

 <img src="./assets/screenshot.png"
      alt="Img"